 High in Antioxidants

-Chia seeds are very high in antioxidants, substances that may protect our bodies against free radicals.
+Chia seeds are very high in antioxidants, which may protect our bodies against free radicals.
 Free radicals are molecules that form when we digest food and when we’re exposed to tobacco smoke or radiation and which may be involved in heart disease, cancer, and other conditions.

 Chia: The Little Seeds That Could

-By now you should be convinced that chia seeds are worth exploring.
-From soups to stews, smoothies, and puddings, chia seeds are a unique culinary and nutritional powerhouse.
+By now, you should be convinced that chia seeds are worth exploring.
+They are a unique culinary and nutritional powerhouse that can be used in soups, stews, smoothies, and puddings.

 Please be in touch and let me know how you’re enjoying them!